 The remainder of this section of the Biological Assessment discuss the goals and objectives of the proposed operations and conservation measures, the scope and authority under which the proposed actions were developed, the constraints and limitation on the actions considered, the framework under which the proposed actions were developed, and adaptive management strategies for implementation of the proposed actions.
 Existing conditions in the Project area are described in Section 2.0, and were used as the baseline for evaluating the potential effects of project operations (existing and proposed) and the benefits expected from the conservation measures.
-Section 3.0 describes the proposed operations of the project and the reasonable conservation measures incorporated as part of the proposed actions.
-An evaluation of potential impacts and benefits of the proposed actions relative to operations under the California State Resources Control Board Water Rights Decision 89-18 (WR 89-18) is presented in Section 4.0 and Section 5.0 summarizes important findings.
+Section 3.0 describes the proposed operations of the proposed actions.
+An evaluation of potential impacts and benefits of the proposed actions under the California State Resources Control Board Water Rights Decision 89-18 (WR 89-18) is presented in Section 4.0 and Section 5.0 summarizes important findings.
 Implementation of the proposed actions is discussed in Section 6.0.